jhanna60/DevBook-FrontEnd/README.md

 ## API Documentation

 ### Prioritisation & Planning

+`Failing to prepare is preparing to fail` as Benjamin Franklin once said

+Pay attention to the tasks at hand and get yourselves organised into groups and devise a plan to tackle this

 If we are to split the overall requirements up using the [MoSCoW](https://en.wikipedia.org/wiki/MoSCoW_method) principle, we can break it down as follows: